Rapptz/discord.py/docs/guide/interactions/checks.rst

 Dynamic Cooldown
 ~~~~~~~~~~~~~~~~~

-Dynamic cooldowns allow you to register a custom handler for cooldown checks.
+Dynamic cooldowns allow you to register a custom check and a cooldown with different ``rate`` and ``per`` parameters for different scenarios.

 .. code-block:: python3
     :emphasize-lines: 10